Product Review

 Washable

-Yes (machine washable)
+Yes (fully machine washable)

 Packed Size